Canadian Pharmacists Association

 Indigenous Pharmacy Professionals of Canada Icon

 These are just some of the activities CPhA is undertaking to help shape a more progressive and compassionate pharmacy world that celebrates diversity and empowers every pharmacist to thrive.
-Stay tuned for more in 2024.

 Education, resources and content